reddelexc/hackerone-reports/tops_by_program/TOPUSDEPTOFDEFENSE.md

 205. [HTML Injection on ████](https://hackerone.com/reports/198218) to U.S. Dept Of Defense - 3 upvotes, $0
 206. [Able to view Backend Database dur to improper authentication](https://hackerone.com/reports/258573) to U.S. Dept Of Defense - 3 upvotes, $0
 207. [WebLogic Server Side Request Forgery](https://hackerone.com/reports/300513) to U.S. Dept Of Defense - 3 upvotes, $0
-208. [█████ - DOM-based XSS](https://hackerone.com/reports/376027) to U.S. Dept Of Defense - 3 upvotes, $0
+208. [LDAP Injection at ██████](https://hackerone.com/reports/359290) to U.S. Dept Of Defense - 3 upvotes, $0
-209. [█████ - DOM-based XSS](https://hackerone.com/reports/377264) to U.S. Dept Of Defense - 3 upvotes, $0
+209. [█████ - DOM-based XSS](https://hackerone.com/reports/376027) to U.S. Dept Of Defense - 3 upvotes, $0
-210. [[██████] Reflected GET XSS (/personnel.php?..&amp;folder=*) with mouse action](https://hackerone.com/reports/648305) to U.S. Dept Of Defense - 3 upvotes, $0
+210. [█████ - DOM-based XSS](https://hackerone.com/reports/377264) to U.S. Dept Of Defense - 3 upvotes, $0
-211. [Server side information disclosure](https://hackerone.com/reports/192577) to U.S. Dept Of Defense - 2 upvotes, $0
+211. [[██████] Reflected GET XSS (/personnel.php?..&amp;folder=*) with mouse action](https://hackerone.com/reports/648305) to U.S. Dept Of Defense - 3 upvotes, $0
-212. [Information disclosure on a DoD website](https://hackerone.com/reports/186317) to U.S. Dept Of Defense - 2 upvotes, $0
+212. [Server side information disclosure](https://hackerone.com/reports/192577) to U.S. Dept Of Defense - 2 upvotes, $0
-213. [Reflected XSS vulnerability in a DoD website](https://hackerone.com/reports/207781) to U.S. Dept Of Defense - 2 upvotes, $0
+213. [Information disclosure on a DoD website](https://hackerone.com/reports/186317) to U.S. Dept Of Defense - 2 upvotes, $0
-214. [Stored XSS vulnerability on a DoD website](https://hackerone.com/reports/202496) to U.S. Dept Of Defense - 2 upvotes, $0
+214. [Reflected XSS vulnerability in a DoD website](https://hackerone.com/reports/207781) to U.S. Dept Of Defense - 2 upvotes, $0
-215. [Reflected XSS on a DoD website](https://hackerone.com/reports/183844) to U.S. Dept Of Defense - 2 upvotes, $0
+215. [Stored XSS vulnerability on a DoD website](https://hackerone.com/reports/202496) to U.S. Dept Of Defense - 2 upvotes, $0
-216. [Information disclosure vulnerability on a DoD website](https://hackerone.com/reports/184558) to U.S. Dept Of Defense - 2 upvotes, $0
+216. [Reflected XSS on a DoD website](https://hackerone.com/reports/183844) to U.S. Dept Of Defense - 2 upvotes, $0
-217. [Reflected XSS on a DoD website](https://hackerone.com/reports/219729) to U.S. Dept Of Defense - 2 upvotes, $0
+217. [Information disclosure vulnerability on a DoD website](https://hackerone.com/reports/184558) to U.S. Dept Of Defense - 2 upvotes, $0
-218. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/226211) to U.S. Dept Of Defense - 2 upvotes, $0
+218. [Reflected XSS on a DoD website](https://hackerone.com/reports/219729) to U.S. Dept Of Defense - 2 upvotes, $0
-219. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/197754) to U.S. Dept Of Defense - 2 upvotes, $0
+219. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/226211) to U.S. Dept Of Defense - 2 upvotes, $0
-220. [SQL Injection in the get_publications.php on the https://█████](https://hackerone.com/reports/489483) to U.S. Dept Of Defense - 2 upvotes, $0
+220. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/197754) to U.S. Dept Of Defense - 2 upvotes, $0
-221. [2 vulnerabilities of arbitrary code in ████████](https://hackerone.com/reports/272979) to U.S. Dept Of Defense - 2 upvotes, $0
+221. [SQL Injection in the get_publications.php on the https://█████](https://hackerone.com/reports/489483) to U.S. Dept Of Defense - 2 upvotes, $0
-222. [Online training material disclosing username and password](https://hackerone.com/reports/672629) to U.S. Dept Of Defense - 2 upvotes, $0
+222. [2 vulnerabilities of arbitrary code in ████████](https://hackerone.com/reports/272979) to U.S. Dept Of Defense - 2 upvotes, $0
-223. [SSRF on ████████](https://hackerone.com/reports/406387) to U.S. Dept Of Defense - 2 upvotes, $0
+223. [Online training material disclosing username and password](https://hackerone.com/reports/672629) to U.S. Dept Of Defense - 2 upvotes, $0
-224. [Attackers can control which security questions they are presented (████████)](https://hackerone.com/reports/192082) to U.S. Dept Of Defense - 2 upvotes, $0
+224. [SSRF on ████████](https://hackerone.com/reports/406387) to U.S. Dept Of Defense - 2 upvotes, $0
-225. [SSRF in ███████](https://hackerone.com/reports/207477) to U.S. Dept Of Defense - 2 upvotes, $0
+225. [Attackers can control which security questions they are presented (████████)](https://hackerone.com/reports/192082) to U.S. Dept Of Defense - 2 upvotes, $0
-226. [Sensitive Email disclosure Due to Insecure](https://hackerone.com/reports/235041) to U.S. Dept Of Defense - 2 upvotes, $0
+226. [SSRF in ███████](https://hackerone.com/reports/207477) to U.S. Dept Of Defense - 2 upvotes, $0
-227. [Blind SQL Injection on DoD Site](https://hackerone.com/reports/242882) to U.S. Dept Of Defense - 2 upvotes, $0
+227. [Sensitive Email disclosure Due to Insecure](https://hackerone.com/reports/235041) to U.S. Dept Of Defense - 2 upvotes, $0
-228. [SharePoint exposed web services](https://hackerone.com/reports/300539) to U.S. Dept Of Defense - 2 upvotes, $0
+228. [Blind SQL Injection on DoD Site](https://hackerone.com/reports/242882) to U.S. Dept Of Defense - 2 upvotes, $0
-229. [LDAP Injection at ██████](https://hackerone.com/reports/359290) to U.S. Dept Of Defense - 2 upvotes, $0
+229. [SharePoint exposed web services](https://hackerone.com/reports/300539) to U.S. Dept Of Defense - 2 upvotes, $0
 230. [Cross-site scripting (XSS) vulnerability on a DoD website](https://hackerone.com/reports/208556) to U.S. Dept Of Defense - 1 upvotes, $0
 231. [Access to job creation web page on http://████████](https://hackerone.com/reports/204996) to U.S. Dept Of Defense - 1 upvotes, $0
 232. [Content-Injection/XSS ████](https://hackerone.com/reports/205360) to U.S. Dept Of Defense - 1 upvotes, $0